Reciprocal Verbs and Reciprocal Pronouns

 - Reciprocal pronouns, which are always plural, indicate who is performing the reciprocal action.

 Reciprocal verbs are a type of pronominal verb used to talk about actions that people do to each other.

-Reciprocal verbs are formed by combination of a verb and a reciprocal pronoun.
+Reciprocal verbs are formed by the combination of a verb and a reciprocal pronoun.
 Since reciprocal actions always involve two or more people, only plural pronouns are considered reciprocal.
 A list of these pronouns is given in the table below.

 List of Reciprocal Pronouns

 |Third person||to, for, from, or off themselves, yourselves|

 Sentences with reciprocal actions sometimes look just like sentences with reflexive actions.
 To differentiate a reflexive action from a reciprocal action, the use of expressions such as uno al otro , uno a otro , mutuamente , recíprocamente , entre sí , etc. can be added to a phrase to show the subjects are performing the action on each other.
 All these expressions can be roughly translated as each other, one another or mutually.